 First Internet Bank Business Money Market Savings

 If you’d like a business savings account that gives you a little more flexibility, First Internet Bank Business Money Market Savings account might be a good option.
-It offers a 0.40% APY if your balance is less than $250,000, and 0.25% if it’s above that.

 But while money market accounts typically have a hybrid set of features that straddle the line between checking and savings accounts, it’s important to note that you can only make six fee-free withdrawals from the account every month.